 Seeking workplace or career advice?
 Turn to an employment lawyer.

 Many people turn to career advisers, not employment lawyers, when things run aground at work.
 But there are often legal issues underlying the workplace concerns for which career advisers don't have the training to advise.
-The purpose of my practice is to understand, attend to and counsel an individual around their workplace concerns as well as all of the legal issues surrounding them.
+It's important to understand, attend to and counsel an individual around their workplace concerns as well as all of the legal issues surrounding them.

 By way of example, following is a career advice question from a recent New York Times column called "The Workologist" that is just rife with legal issues: